CONSTITUTION OF THE SOCIALIST PARTY USA

 (d) Where there is no state organization, locals shall elect their delegates through the same procedure.

-(e) The National Action Committee shall conduct delegate elections among members at large where there is no state or local organization.
-The National Action Committee shall attempt to ensure gender parity among the at-large delegates.
+(e) The National Executive Committee shall conduct delegate elections among members at large where there is no state or local organization.
+The National Executive Committee shall attempt to ensure gender parity among the at-large delegates.

-(f) The National Action Committee shall fix the amount of the registration fee.
+(f) The National Executive Committee shall fix the amount of the registration fee.

 Section 4: The national convention shall elect the National Chair or Co-Chair of the Party.